 Overexertion – Includes repeatedly lifting, pushing, pulling, turning, holding, throwing, or carrying items such as boxes filled with produce.

 Repetitive Motion Injuries – Due to repeated grasping, bending or twisting while picking up heavy equipment.

 Slip and Falls – This can happen when an employee tries to avoid slipping in a wet spot or on spilled produce.
 They can also occur when another worker runs into them with a loaded product dolly.

-Although no one suspects getting injured on their work shift, it’s essential to remember to seek medical attention as soon as possible.
+Although no one suspects to get injured on their work shift, it’s essential to remember to seek medical attention as soon as possible.
 After notifying your HR specialist, manager, or business owner about your injuries, contact our team to start the next steps.
 You may also have a third-party liability case, and therefore it’s vital to have an experienced New Jersey Workers’ Comp lawyer ensuring you meet all applicable deadlines.

 Popular Grocery Retail Stores in New Jersey

 Regardless of where you shop or where you work, injuries can occur and it’s important to understand your legal rights.
 If you sustained serious injuries while working or shopping at any of the following grocery stores, you should seek medical attention right away, and then contact the Todd J. Leonard Law Firm: